-The application deadline is November 30, 2016.
+The application deadline is March 1, 2019 though students are encouraged to apply earlier.
 For more EdLeads information and application details, please visit the How to Apply page.

 This cohort-based program is designed to meet the needs of teachers and other educators, and individuals who wish to broaden and deepen their understanding of educational problems.
 The Educational Leadership in the Asia-Pacific Region (EdLeads) program can be pursued without career interruption.
 The master degree granting program has a summer start date.
 The program runs for a period of two consecutive summers, each with five weeks of on-campus instruction, and including the intervening fall and spring semesters.
 The entire program—which is open to qualified applicants from Hawai‘i, North America, the Asia-Pacific region, and elsewhere in the world—may be completed in fifteen months.